hotwilson/ship/README.md

    * Databases used by the application MongoDB vs. Postgres, etc.
    * Cloud environment Digital Ocean vs. Heroku vs. AWS vs. Azure vs. Google vs. Rackspace

-Let's start with using GitHub, Jenkins, Dockerhub on Digital Ocean, referencing a database in mlab.
+Let's start with using GitHub, CentOS, Jenkins, on Digital Ocean, referencing a database in mlab.
 These all offer free usage options.